We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 11. Olive oil

-Consider applying a couple tablespoons of olive oil directly to hair and letting it sit for 30 minutes before washing out.
+Consider applying a couple of tablespoons of olive oil directly to the hair and letting it sit for 30 minutes before washing it out.

 12. Gentle styling